PSU-Security-Universe/sqlright/doc/install_n_run_steps.md

 # Installation and Run Instructions

-### Operating System configuration and Source Code setup
+## Operating System configuration and Source Code setup

-The `SQLRight` fuzzing tools are built inside the Docker hosted environment.
-We have evaluated the `SQLRight` code, using `Ubuntu 20.04` as host system, with Docker version `>= 20.10.16`.
-The following scripts will setup some operating system settings that are required for `SQLRight` to run.
+`SQLRight` is built using Dockers.
+We have evaluated `SQLRight` on `Ubuntu 20.04` with Docker version `>= 20.10.16`.
+The following scripts will setup necessary environmetns for `SQLRight` to run.

-**Warning**: If you are running your "host" system inside an Virtual Machine, i.e., VMware Workstation, VMware Fusion, VirtualBox, Parallel Desktop etc, the `Disable On-demand CPU scaling` step in the following script could fail.
-User can continue running `SQLRight` even if this specific setup step fails on their machine.
-But we generally don't recommend to run the `SQLRight` Docker environment inside any Virtual Machines, it could cause some unexpected errors.
+**Warning**: If you run Dockers inside an Virtual Machine, like VMware, the `Disable On-demand CPU scaling` step could fail.
+You can continue running `SQLRight` in this case, but we generally don't recommend this setup as it could lead to unexpected errors.
 Check [Host system in VM](#host-system-in-vm) for more details.

 ```bash
 # System Configurations.